Oscar Fernandes no more; leaders express condolences | Politics

 - India

-(EDS: ADDING DETAILS FROM MORE LEADERS; REAX OF PM, RAHUL GANDHI)) Mangaluru/Bengaluru/Thiruvananthapuram, Sep 13 (PTI): Veteran Congress leader and former Union Minister Oscar Fernandes, an MP, died at a private hospital here on Monday afternoon, family sources said.
+(Eds: (ADDING DETAILS; REAXS OF MORE LEADERS)) Mangaluru/Bengaluru/Thiruvananthapuram/New Delhi, Sep 13 (PTI): Veteran Congress leader and former Union Minister Oscar Fernandes, an MP, died at a private hospital in Mangaluru on Monday afternoon, family sources said.

 He was first elected to the Lok Sabha in 1980, followed by wins from the same constituency in 1984, 1989, 1991 and 1996.
 He has been a Rajya Sabha member for four terms since 1998.